Forty-and-eights: History

 Introduced in the 1870s, the boxcars were pressed into military service by the French Army in both world wars.
 Between 1940 and 1944 occupying German forces used forty-and-eights to transport troops, POWs, horses, freight, and civilian prisoners to concentration camps.
 Following the Allied landing at Normandy in June, 1944, the Germans were pushed eastward towards the Rhine.
 Trains of forty-and-eights were frequent targets of opportunity for Allied fighter-bombers, with carloads of prisoners occasionally being victimized.
 As France was liberated forty-and-eights were used to transport Allied soldiers and materials to the shifting front through war's end in 1945.

 Merci Train boxcars

-In 1949, France sent 49 forty-and-eights to the United States laden with donations from citizens of France in thanks for the United States.' role in the liberation of France, one for each of the then forty-eight states and one for Washington, D.C., and Hawaii to share.
+In 1949, France sent 49 forty-and-eights to the United States laden with donations from citizens of France in thanks for the United States' role in the liberation of France, one for each of the then forty-eight states and one for Washington, D.C., Alaska, and Hawaii to share.
 Called the Merci Train, it was sent in response to the Friendship Train America had created two years earlier to aid France in the dire immediate aftermath of World War II; 700 boxcars worth of donated supplies were collected and shipped across the Atlantic via donated transport.